WTCSC/mac-address-changer-Logank42/README.md

 Both variations are simple to use, only needing a couple inputs:
 #### Python:
-    `sudo python3 pdaddy.py [network interface] [mac address / -r]`
+    sudo python3 pdaddy.py [network interface] [mac address / -r]
-In the python variation, you can run this command, while replacing your network interface (To find your network interface, you can use `ip link show` to discover your interface) and your new mac address.
-Another option is using the -r command, which will assign you a new randomly generated mac address.
+In the python variation, you can run this command above.
+You need to enter the network interface you want to use to change the mac address on, and your new mac address (To find your network interface, you can use `ip link show`, which will list your interfaces).
+Another option you can use is the -r command, which will assign you a randomly generated mac address.

 #### Shell:
-    `sudo ./changer.sh [network interface] [mac address / -r]` In the shell variation, you can run this command, while replacing your network interface (To find your network interface, you can use `ip link show` to discover your interface) and your new mac address.
-Another option is using the -r command, which will assign you a new randomly generated mac address.
+    sudo ./sdaddy.sh [network interface] [mac address / -r] In the shell variation, you can run this command above.
+You need to enter the network interface you want to use to change the mac address on, and your new mac address (To find your network interface, you can use `ip link show`, which will list your interfaces).
+Another option you can use is the -r command, which will assign you a randomly generated mac address.